 Puerto Rico Department of Agriculture has worked closely with the agricultural community.
 In compliance with the National Environmental Policy Act (NEPA) regulations for HUD, the public will be notified of the project through publication of the combined Finding of No Significant Impact (FONSI) - Notice of Intent to Request Release of Funds (NOI-RROF) notice with a 15-day public comment period.

 Cumulative Impact Analysis [24 CFR 58.32]:

-The purchase of a galvanized roof to construct a storage structure for fertilizer and equipment, new supplies, machinery, a new cistern, and barbed wire to create a fence at the project site is not anticipated to have a negative impact on environmental resources.
+The purchase and installation of four (4) greenhouses and a warehouse at the project site is not anticipated to have a negative impact on environmental resources.
 None of the environmental assessment factors nor the regulations reviewed in the above checklist resulted in negative environmental impacts.
 Overall, the project will have a net positive impact by helping a small business increase their capacity for agricultural production.
 No other planned or ongoing projects were identified in the project vicinity that could contribute to cumulative impacts of environmental resources.